 I want to include blogging as a way to earn money writing reviews because, in my opinion, this is the most sustainable method out of everything I have listed.

-The second you have a following of any kind, you can generate income.
+The reality is that, the second you have a following of any kind, you can generate income.

 If you enjoy writing content in a niche that is popular for influencer marketing, you can definitely start making money with product or service reviews.